 8 inch | 203mm

 |$ 3000 – 5000

 Bioboards is a relatively recent company that started in Sweden.
 It was founded in 2018 from DIY electric skateboard builders who wanted the best of the best.
 They could not find what they were looking for, so they decided to start by building the best electric skateboard (from their point of view).

-One of these boards that Bioboards offer is the Thorium X. With a range of up to 80 km (about 50 miles), this board is nothing to scoff at.
+Their flagship model is called the Plutonium.
+With a range of up to 80 km (about 50 miles), this board is nothing to scoff at.
 The skateboard can reach top speeds of up to 65km/h (40mph).
 The powerful dual motors are sealed to be resistant to rainy weather, improving the functionality of the board for consistent commuters and explorers alike.

 Keep in mind that Bioboards only ship to the US, EU, Canada, and Australia.
 Users outside of these areas are missing out on a quality board.
 But there’s still hope yet; many of the e-skateboards on our list ship worldwide and offer similarly impressive ranges and top speeds.

 |Link to Website